-Working Green, Reasons Why Your Place of Work Should Turn to the Green Side
+Why Your Place of Work Should Turn to the Green Side

 Whether it be business, landscaping, construction, education or arts, all workplaces could use some sprucing up when it comes to eco-friendly practices.
-Converting your place of work to a greener, eco-friendly space will not only benefit the planet but workers too, providing you with that “good deed, feel good” mindset.
-Whether it be small scale, large scale or anywhere in between, there are many different ways you and your employees can implement environmentally friendly ways into your work spaces.
+Converting your place of work to a greener, eco-friendly space will not only benefit the planet but workers too, providing you with that “good deed, feel-good” mindset.
+Whether it be small scale, large scale or anywhere in between, there are many different ways you and your employees can implement environmentally friendly ways into your workspaces.
 Here’s how…

-All workplaces generates waste.
+All workplaces generate waste.
 Though it is often overlooked in our society, much of what we use is either disposed of or wasted completely, without a care in the world.
 Paper and plastic are BIG ones in the workplace.

 GOOS – Good On One Side